The Law of Compression: Communication Efficiency in Predictive Systems

 1. Introduction

 Communication efficiency has long been a central topic in information theory, cognitive science, and artificial intelligence.
-Shannon's information theory (1948) primarily focused on the quantitative aspects of communication—such as signal fidelity and noise reduction—often overlooking qualitative dimensions, such as context-dependent meaning.
+Shannon's information theory (1948) primarily focused on signal structure, channel fidelity, and uncertainty, while predictive semantics adds the receiver-centered question of what a signal enables the receiver to predict.

-This paper aims to establish the LoC as a foundational concept for communication efficiency and explore its implications across disciplines, including linguistics, AI, cognitive science, and cultural studies.
-Key topics include the mathematical formulation of the LoC, its empirical validation, cultural evolution influenced by compression, and the potential emergence of a machine consensus reality.
+This paper presents LoC as an applied communication principle across linguistics, AI, cognitive science, and cultural studies.
+Key topics include the mathematical formulation of compression efficiency, empirical evaluation through task performance and reconstruction, cultural evolution influenced by compression, and the possible emergence of shared machine contexts.

 2.1 Defining the Law of Compression